CodyReichert/awesome-cl/README.md

 But that's not all.

-* for Electron, see:
-  * [Electron-lisp-boilerplate](https://github.com/mikelevins/electron-lisp-boilerplate) - a rudimentary boilerplate for building Electron apps that start a Lisp process.
-  * [ceramic](https://ceramic.github.io/) - a wrapper around simpler tools to create and build an Electron app for Common Lisp.
-It is currently broken and unmaintained, but some tools are workth having a look at.
-  * NOTE: the main idea in embedding a lisp web app in Electron is to start the lisp webserver as an async process from Electron's `main.js` file, and to point the Electron window to the localhost URL.
-That's it.
 * [CocoaInterface](https://github.com/plkrueger/CocoaInterface/) -
 Cocoa interface for Clozure Common Lisp.
 Build Cocoa user interface windows dynamically using Lisp code and bypass the typical Xcode